 “(4) An economic analysis to determine whether there would be a cost passed on to taxpayers as a result of requiring each fossil fuel company that has a sufficient nexus to the District and emitted more than 1 billion tons of greenhouse gas emissions globally between 1995 and 2024 to compensate the District for costs related to necessary adaptation to and disaster recovery from intensifying extreme weather.

-“(d) The report shall be submitted by the grant recipient to the Mayor and the Council committee with jurisdiction over DOEE by no later than December 31, 2027.
+“(d) The report shall be submitted by the grant recipient to the Mayor and the Council committee with jurisdiction over DOEE no later than June 15, 2028.

 “(e) If requested, the grant recipient shall appear before the Council committee with jurisdiction over DOEE to report on the total assessed cost of greenhouse gas emissions in the District based on the findings of the study.”.